 In September 2018, we entered into an exclusive strategic alliance agreement with Health Tech Connex, Inc., or HTC, and Heuro Canada Inc., or Heuro, a newly formed wholly owned subsidiary of HTC, to establish three founding clinics to treat patients and create a replicable model for future clinic expansion.
-Under the terms of the agreement, Heuro is responsible for the development of the clinic systems to facilitate the commercialization of the PoNS Treatment in Canada.
-The parties will contract with the clinics and develop a model for the clinics to deliver clinical services, featuring the PoNS Treatment, to manage neurological conditions.
-The parties are developing a clinical assessment plan to support the expansion of the neuroplasticity clinic system beyond the initial three founding clinics throughout Canada.
-The clinical assessment plan is a plan comprised of (i) the minimum criteria necessary for the parties to proceed with a clinical expansion plan and (ii) a framework for a replicable clinical model, which is anticipated to include among other things, policies and procedures, training modules, product distribution, storage and inventory requirements.
-The clinical expansion plan is a business plan for the expansion of the neuroplasticity clinic system beyond the initial three founding clinics throughout Canada through a franchise model.
+Under the terms of the agreement, the parties developed a clinic system to facilitate the commercialization of the PoNS Treatment in Canada.
+Under the terms of the agreement, the parties contracted with the clinics and developed a model for the clinics to deliver clinical services, featuring the PoNS Treatment, to manage neurological conditions.